cruzgerman216/CTC-FE-Code-Labs/C03-Html-and-CSS/exercises.md

 - Change the heading color
 - Make the images a reasonable width of 500px
 - Add space around the content of the body with margin

+## Exercise 4: Uncle Jim's Repair Shop
+Uncle Jim needs a webpage for his brand new business.
+Create an awesome webpage for Uncle Jim!